 The Center of Excellence in Leadership of Learning (CELL) at the University of Indianapolis, Rural Schools Collaborative’s Indiana and Great Lakes Hub anchor, is one such success story.
 They recently celebrated 20 years of hard work bringing education leaders across Indiana together in support of public schools, and we are pleased to share their story with you.Read More

 Looking Back on 20 Years of Educational Transformation

 Current and past staff at CELL reflect on the history and impact of the organization for its 20th anniversary.

-More news & stories from our Indiana and Great Lakes Hub:
+More news and stories from our Indiana & Great Lakes Regional Hub: